LiYuanyuanFighting/LiYuanyuanFIghting.github.io/_posts/2016-10-06-java-refresh.md

 why you can't override static methods is because there is no dynamic dispatching on static members - because static
 literally means "not dynamic".
 If they dispatched dynamically (and thus could be overriden) the static keyword just
 wouldn't make sense anymore.

+**The static field MyNffgVerifierFactory.nffgs should be accessed in a static way** In Java, when you declare something as static, you are saying that it is a member of the class, not the object
+(hence why there is only one).
+Therefore it doesn't make sense to access it on the object, because that particular
+data member is associated with the class.